[chernco_breadcrumbs]

 • Trademarks can be applied only to the property of companies which sell something.[5]

-How Long Does it Take to Register Trademark
+How Long Does it Take to Register a Trademark

 Why Register a Trademark